elephantscale/es-training-new/data-science-gcp/slides/App-Engine.md

 - Allows for custom runtimes with Docker containers

-- Allows for different libraries
+- Allows for different supported libraries

 - Fully managed infrastructure